ehsong/mood-metric/README.md

 Staiano, J., & Guerini, M. (2014).
 "DepecheMood: a Lexicon for Emotion Analysis from Crowd-Annotated News".
 Proceedings of ACL-2014.
 Paper available at http://www.anthology.aclweb.org/P/P14/P14-2070.pdf

-Other than the code partly provided by the authors in their [github](https://github.com/marcoguerini/DepecheMood), this code includes simple text preprocessing of removing punctuations, special characters, and tokenizing.
+Other than the code partly provided by the authors in their [github](https://github.com/marcoguerini/DepecheMood), this code includes simple text preprocessing of removing punctuations, stop words, special characters, and tokenizing.

 For more detailed background about the project, please see my [medium post](https://medium.com/@esther.e.song/mood-metric-detecting-mood-at-workplace-using-lexicon-based-approach-8a2b2bbba74).